carpentries-incubator/machine-learning-responsible-python/_episodes/01-introduction.md

 >  In order to provide a balanced perspective, authors are required to include a statement of the potential broader impact of their work, including its ethical aspects and future societal consequences.
 Authors should take care to discuss both positive and negative outcomes.

-While questions remain about the effectiveness of this policy change, it demonstrates growing recognition of the importance of responsible machine learning and it is a step towards the oversight that many believe is needed.
-An [analysis of the statements](https://arxiv.org/pdf/2105.04760.pdf) that were submitted to the 2020 conference found that the broader impact statements raised concerns in areas such as:
+While questions remain about the effectiveness of this policy change, it demonstrates growing recognition of the importance of responsible machine learning and it is a step towards the research oversight that many believe is needed.
+An [analysis of the statements](https://arxiv.org/pdf/2105.04760.pdf) that were submitted to the 2020 conference found that the broader impact statements raised concerns in several areas:

+> ## Exercise
+> Take a look at Section 5.1.2 of the [analysis](https://arxiv.org/pdf/2105.04760.pdf) on Types of Impacts (beginning page 5).
+>
+> What are some of the concerns that were raised in the impact statements?
+>
+> > ## Solution
+> > Concerns raised in the impact statements included:
-- Privacy: impact around personal data and surveillance.
+> > - Privacy: impact around personal data and surveillance.
-- Labor: impact on employment and productivity.
+> > - Labor: impact on employment and productivity.
-- Environment: impact on the environment, including the carbon footprint of training models.
+> > - Environment: impact on the environment, including the carbon footprint of training models.
-- Media: impact in the media, particularly around fake news and misinformation.
+> > - Media: impact in the media, particularly around fake news and misinformation.
-- Bias: impact in terms of fairness and discrimination.
+> > - Bias: impact in terms of fairness and discrimination.
-- Reliability: impact of models that failed to meet expectations.
+> > - Reliability: impact of models that failed to meet expectations.
-- Interpretability: impact of the opaqueness of models and the "black box problem".
+> > - Interpretability: impact of the opaqueness of models and the "black box problem".
+> {: .solution}
+{: .challenge}

 ## Regulation